-The State Department's Antiterrorism Assistance (ATA) Program is a central part of a concerted policy effort to help nations develop the capacity to effectively combat terrorism.
+The State Department's Antiterrorism Assistance (ATA) Program is a central part of the effort to help nations develop the capacity to effectively combat terrorism.
 The ATA Program provides training and equipment to foreign countries to help them improve their antiterrorism capabilities.
 More than 35,000 individuals from 152 countries have received training since the program's inception in 1983 in such skills as crisis management, VIP protection, airport security management, and bomb detection and deactivation.
-The Administration requested \$106.4 million for FY2004 for its ATA Program.
-The TIPOFF terrorism and crime database, maintained by the State Department Bureau of Intelligence and Research, enables the use of sensitive intelligence to detect "known persons of concern" as they apply for U.S. visas overseas, and as of May 2002 had provided the names of almost 60,000 terrorists to State's Consular Lookout and Support System (CLASS).
-The Department requested \$4.8 million for the TIPOFF program for FY2004.
+The TIPOFF terrorism and crime database, maintained by the State Department Bureau of Intelligence and

+Research, enables the use of sensitive intelligence to detect "known persons of concern" as they apply for U.S. visas overseas, and as of mid-November 2003 had provided the names of 96, 190 possible terrorists to State's Consular Lookout and Support System (CLASS).
 The Department of State's Terrorist Interdiction Program (TIP), initiated in FY2002, helps foreign governments improve their border control capability through software for creating an automated database watchlist for fusion of names and relevant data.
 A benefit of TIP is that it provides immigration officials in selected countries with a computer-based, real-time system to verify the identities of travelers presenting themselves at border crossings.
-The Administration's FY2004 request for TIP was \$6 million to support plans to provide TIP to 8 to 10 countries.